shanshan0000/lundecpp/Readme.md

 [:books: Textbooks, slides, exercises in pdf](../../tree/master/pdf)

 ## :heartpulse: :rocket: :musical_note: :100: Teaching Assistants
-We have eight volunteer Teaching Assistants, from Promotion 2017 and Promotion 2018.
+We have nine volunteer Teaching Assistants, from Promotion 2017 and Promotion 2018.
 They have each got an A in their LO02 course in the last year.
 Please don't hesitate to ask them questions.
 They are: